zain-ak/Advanced-Espresso-Practice-Application/README.md

 \* [UI Automator](https://developer.android.com/training/testing/ui-automator) is a testing framework for running UI tests when your app goes into other applications after user input... check it out.

-\* The espresso-intents [library]([https://goo.gl/8okA8f](https://developer.android.com/training/testing/espresso/intents)) is an extension of espresso for validating and stubbing intents
+\* The espresso-intents [library]([https://goo.gl/8okA8f](https://developer.android.com/training/testing/espresso/intents)) is an extension of espresso for validating and stubbing intents.